Tour type: Overland

 The Okavango Delta is teaming with plant, bird and animal life and is the largest inland delta on the entire planet.
 Its unique positioning makes it ideal for supporting hundreds of species of wild birds and impressive land mammals such as lions, cheetahs, and giraffes.
 The Delta splits into thousands of smaller waterways, forming swamps, lagoons and small islands that we give you a chance to explore on and off the water.
-We spend a full day in the Delta and an optional upgrade package is available to fly in to a water based lodge for a more in depth experience.
+We take several safaris into the Delta and surrounding Moremi and Savuti game reserves, both in traditional mokoro dugout canoes, and with open 4x4 safari vehicles.

 Extra day in Swakopmund - pre-tour